pablocourault/Capstone/README.md

 A web application was developed for a fictitious Hotel.
 In this application the hotel provides information about its characteristics and services.
 The user can check for available rooms, specifying a range of dates, and make the corresponding reservation (to do this, the user must first register).
-The user can self-manage their check-in and check-out.
+The user can self-manage their Check-in and Check-out.

 During the stay at the hotel, the user can place orders at the hotel reception, and exchange messages.
 The amount of the user's reservation, and the consumptions made, are added to an expense invoice,